f4z3r/pass_project/README.md

   {compile,run,test}  Commands
     compile           compile the datalog program
     run               run the datalog program
-    test              test the datalog program
+    test              test the datalog program, do not provide additional options

 optional arguments:
   -h, --help          show this help message and exit